yyx990803/vue-svelte-size-analysis/README.md

 ## Analysis

-The Svelte app imported 2.13kb min+brotli framework code, which is **15.04kb** lighter than Vue.
+In client-only mode, the Svelte app imported 1.85kb min+brotli framework code, which is **15.04kb** lighter than Vue.
 This is the base size difference.

 However, for the component code, Svelte's min + compressed output size is **~1.7x** of the Vue equivalent.
 In this case, a single component results in **0.78kb** of size difference.
 In SSR scenarios, this ratio goes up further to **~2.1x** where a single component results in a **1.23kb** size difference.